htrajan/ht-drawsteel/Draw Steel Rules.md

 #### STEEL WARD

 Your ward reacts to danger, protecting your body from future harm.
-When you take damage, the damage resolves and then you gain `(SHIELD)` until the end of your next turn.
+When you take damage, the damage resolves and then you gain `🛡` until the end of your next turn.

 #### VANISHING WARD